OliverSwift/LoRa-STM32WB55/README.md

 MOSI|PA7|D11
 RESET|PC0|A0

 So nothing incompatible at first look.
-SPI1 matches, NSS and Reset pins are ok too.
+SPI1 pin set matches, NSS and Reset pins are ok too.
 But here comes the first hickup with the IRQ lines.
 PC6 uses the EXTI6 IRQ line (EXTI9_5_IRQn), that's fine, but PA10,PC10 and PA15 share the same EXTI IRQ line, that is EXTI15_10_IRQn.

+So the radio interface definition has been modifies to match the Nucleo-WB55 board ([sx1272mb2das_conf.h](Drivers/SX1272/sx1272mb2das_conf.h)).
+And the IRQ handlers have been modified to check GPIO (DIOx) states prior to calling corresponding SX1271 IRQ handler (check out [stm32wbxx_it.c](Core/Src/stm32wbxx_it.c) source file)

+RTC has clock source set to LSE.

+Original project file layout has also been slightly modified.
+The integration of the original files has been made on a MX generated project (sx1272.ioc) to preserve possibility to change the project.
+However, some cautious should be taken as **conflicting code** maybe generated.
+I removed the GPIO, SPI1 and RTC initialization routines being called in main where everything is redefined in the original code.
+Otherwise the module freezes.

+Programming two boards with this code works, and as expected the first board that receives a PONG response to a PING message becomes _master_ the other becomes _slave_.
+I made the LED status reflect this (as formerly planned in the original code).
+One is blinking red where the other has the green LED blinking after a short time: [VIDEO](https://debon.org/SX1272/sx1272_ping_pong.mp4).

+#### BLE stack integration
+That is a major step and IN PROGRESS at the moment.

 _to be continued_